Rick's Free Auto Repair Advice

 Fully loaded strut assembly

-Cost to replace just the struts and strut mounts
+Cost to swap the struts and strut mounts and reuse the spring

 Cost to replace worn struts with fully loaded strut assemblies